LinkedDataFragments/Server.js/README.md

 These hooks can temporarily be disabled at your own risk by adding the `-n` flag to the commit command.

 ## License
-The Linked Data Fragments server is written by [Ruben Verborgh](http://ruben.verborgh.org/) and colleagues.
+The Linked Data Fragments server is written by [Ruben Verborgh](https://ruben.verborgh.org/), Miel Vander Sande, [Ruben Taelman](https://www.rubensworks.net/) and colleagues.

 This code is copyrighted by [Ghent University – imec](http://idlab.ugent.be/) and released under the [MIT license](http://opensource.org/licenses/MIT).